bejamas/nuxt-shop-demo/content/blog/10-tips-for-e-commerce-success.md

 - Partner with other businesses to cross-promote your products.
 - Attend industry events to network with other e-commerce professionals.

-I hope these tips help you achieve success with your e-commerce business!
+I really hope these tips help you achieve success with your e-commerce business!